Dream Team (law)

-The "Dream Team" refers to the team of trial lawyers that represented American athlete O. J. Simpson in his 1995 trial for the alleged murders of his former wife, Nicole Brown Simpson, and Ronald Goldman.
+The "Dream Team" was the team of trial lawyers that represented American athlete O. J. Simpson in his 1995 trial for the alleged murders of his former wife, Nicole Brown Simpson, and Ron Goldman.
 The team included Robert Shapiro, Johnnie Cochran, Carl Douglas, Shawn Chapman Holley, Gerald Uelmen, Robert Kardashian, Alan Dershowitz, F. Lee Bailey, Barry Scheck, Peter Neufeld, Robert Blasier, Murrough O'Rourke and William Thompson.

 The "Dream Team" lawyers

 Robert Shapiro

 Robert Shapiro joined Simpson's defense team one week after the murder, when Howard Weitzman withdrew from the case, stating his workload was too heavy to continue as chair.
 As defense chair, Shapiro was called the "architect" of the Simpson defense for building the high-profile legal team that would later be dubbed the "Dream Team".
 Shapiro led the defense team through much of the trial before Johnnie Cochran took over as the lead chair.
 Shapiro is the co-founder of RightCounsel.com and is a senior partner in the Los Angeles-based law firm Glaser Weil Fink Jacobs Howard Avchen & Shapiro, LLP.
 He also co-founded LegalZoom.